MicrosoftDocs/security/operations/ingest-data-sources.md

             1. Fusion correlates data sources from multiple products to detect multi-stage attacks across the environment

-        2. Longer Retention than what’s offered in Microsoft 365 Defender
+        2. Longer Retention than what's offered in Microsoft 365 Defender

         3. Automation not covered by the built-in remediations offered by Microsoft Defender for Endpoint